andreypopp/backbone.projections/README.md

 By default this projection tries to maintain the order of models induced by underlying collection but you can also pass custom comparator.

+## Complex predicates which depend on some changing data

+`FilteredCollection` can be a base for complex projection which includes more than a single collection, as an example we will implement a difference between two collections:

+    class Difference extends FilteredCollection
+      constructor: (underlying, subtrahend, options = {}) ->
+        options.filter = (model) -> not subtrahend.contains(model)
+        super(underlying, options)
+        this.listenTo subtrahend, 'add remove reset', this.update.bind(this)

+    a = new Model()
+    b = new Model()
+    c = new Model()
+    d = new Model()

+    underlying = new Collection [a, b, c] subtrahend = new Collection [b, c, d]

+    diff = new Difference(underlying, subtrahend)

+This way `diff` will contain only models from `underlying` which are not members of `subtrahend` collection and what's more important `diff` will track changes in `subtrahend` and update itself accordingly.

+But that's a quick'n'dirty way of implementing this because on each change to `subtrahend` the difference will reexamine entire `underlying` collection.
+Let's implement this in a more efficient way:

+    class EfficientDifference extends FilteredCollection
+      constructor: (underlying, subtrahend, options = {}) ->
+        options.filter = (model) -> not subtrahend.contains(model)
+        super(underlying, options)
+        this.listenTo subtrahend,
+          add: (model) =>
+            this.remove(model) if this.contains(model)
+          remove: (model) =>
+            this.add(model) if this.underlying.contains(model)
+          reset: this.update.bind(this)

 ## Composing projections

 You can compose different projection which each other, for example